Kristina01111000/WordPressTheme/README.md

 To Do:

 	-> make join now sections work with color scheme
-	-> make archive pages(on header) -> like the personal growth page, not body awareness -> all the old daily topics
-	-> make join here section look good
 	-> look at site icon -> keep or change? background transparent?
 		-> check with him
 	-> change blue headings to green